Elizabeth Savage, Countess Rivers: Early life

 Born Hon.
 Elizabeth Darcy, she was the daughter of Thomas Darcy, 1st Earl Rivers and Mary Kitson (died 1644), a granddaughter of Thomas Kitson.

 Marriage

-On 14 May 1602, Elizabeth married Thomas Savage and they had eleven sons and eight daughters.
+On 14 May 1602, Elizabeth married Thomas Savage with whom she had had eleven sons and eight daughters.
 He was the eldest son of Sir John Savage, 1st Baronet and his wife Mary née Allington, from whom he inherited Melford Hall in Suffolk.
 In 1615, he inherited his father's baronetcy and was created Viscount Savage in 1626.
 On his death in 1635, Elizabeth (by now Viscountess Savage) inherited Melford.
 This and St Osyth Priory in Essex formed her principal residences.

 On the death of Lady Savage's father in 1640, the earldom of Rivers passed to her eldest son, John.
 As compensation for not enjoying the rank of a countess, she was created Countess Rivers for life in 1641.

 Allegiances

 As well as inheriting property and being raised in rank following the death of her father and husband, she also inherited their political and religious allegiances that would later lead to her downfall in the English Civil War.
 Both men were closely associated with Charles I, had links with George Villiers, 2nd Duke of Buckingham and both had enforced the king's policies for Essex in the case of Lord Rivers and Lancashire and Cheshire in the case of Lord Savage.
 Lady Rivers and her husband had both served in Queen Henrietta Maria's court as a Lady of the Bedchamber and Chancellor respectively, due to the family's strong Catholic links.
 Lady Rivers' father had been suspected of being a Papist, but was protected against recusancy legislation, although he was excluded from the county magistracy.